Mparshu/Interview_Questions/SQL_Queries.md

 Aus@tr#al&ia —---> Australia
 Select 3 from Dual Where 3 not in (1,2, Null);
 What is the output?
-Write a query to get name from email Id Aishwarya12@gmail.com—-------> Aishwarya12
+Write a sql query to get name from email Id Aishwarya12@gmail.com—-------> Aishwarya12

 WAQ to get employeename, Avg age,their city.
 WAQ to get employee where age is > 30.